Inist-CNRS/ezs/docs/plugin-basics.md

 ### OBJStandardize

-Standardize an `Object` so that each object have the same keys.
+Standardize `Object`s so that each object have the same keys.

 Input: